 For example, imagine that physical energy is bulk energy, and if you do hard,

-each day to do your job and perform your natural functions.
+day to do your job and perform your natural functions.
 If you use up your entire

 1,000 units by the end of the day, you will be too tired, emotionally or mentally,

 to do much more than sit around and watch television during the evening.
 However,

-if you do not use up all your physical energy, thanks to
+if you do not use up all your physical energy, thanks to laborsaving devices, machinery,

-enthusiasm and excitement.
+and excitement.
 This is the energy that lends sparkle to the life of an individual.

-This is the energy that is necessary for feeling love, happiness,
+This is the energy that is necessary for feeling love, happiness, and joy.
+Largely,

-negative emotions deplete your energy.
+emotions deplete your energy.
 When you are excited and happy and are interacting

-with people you love and enjoy, you sparkle with energy and
+with people you love and enjoy, you sparkle with energy and enthusiasm.
+When you

 To continue the example of energy units, if it takes 1,000 units of physical